-You can email, text, chat, phone, and visit with a Delaware librarian.
+You can email to a Delaware librarian.
 These options are found on our patron portal page for Ask a Librarian Delaware.

-Our librarians can assist you in finding specific contact information for your local library, or you may find it here.
+Our librarians can assist you in finding specific contact information for your local library visit: delawarelibraries.org/list-of-libraries

 While every effort is made to provide accurate and authoritative information, Ask a Librarian Delaware does not control the content of resources used.
 The user agrees to hold the participating libraries harmless from any claims, losses, damages, obligations, or liabilities relating to the use of information obtained from these services.
 The provision of any factual information or materials, and the identification of other resources that may be useful in obtaining additional information cannot be construed as legal or medical advice.
 The librarians may offer you sources to use and suggestions on where to search, but are prohibited by law from offering legal or medical advice or opinions.
 Only a professional practitioner can provide specific advice and direction in resolving legal and/or medical issues.

 By using this service you agree not to send any question or content that is illegal, harassing, libelous, threatening, harmful, obscene, or otherwise objectionable.
 You agree not to send any question or content that otherwise violates any applicable local, state, national, or international law.